 Why Having an Online Presence Is Important for Job Searching

 Whether or not you can do the job you’re applying for will certainly help you pass screening and get your foot in the door.
-However, final decisions about your employment will come down to your personality.
+However, final decisions about your employment come down to your personality.
 Surveys have found over and over again that fit is the primary reason for hiring one person over another.

 Regardless of whether you search for your name online to see what comes up, you can bet that someone else will — namely the hiring managers at most (if not all!) of the companies you apply to.
 Recruiters from almost every field and industry take classes each year to find out about advanced Google techniques that can help them find and screen talent.